Contents

 Vacating Space/Experiment Termination

 Researchers will be notified by the PGC Manager one month before their allotted time is up.
-Upon termination of each experiment the project leader is responsible for seeing that all plant material, soil, and containers are removed from the growth area, cleaned, and returned for storage or disposed of in appropriate receptacles.
+Upon termination of each experiment, the project leader is responsible for seeing that all plant material, soil, and containers are removed from the growth area, cleaned, and returned for storage or disposed of in appropriate receptacles.

 When vacating greenhouse space, users are responsible for leaving their space clean and ready for the next users.
 This includes: